jhvanderschee/hugocodex/content/posts/resize-all-images.md

 ![alt tekst](/uploads/image.png)
 ```

 ... is now procesed by Hugo.
 It turns it into a JPG file with 50% compression and a width of maximum 1400 pixels, typically resulting in a <100kb image.
 Isn't that amazing!?

-Thank you Bjørn!
+I absolutely think so, as I like to call myself a [website performance expert](https://www.usecue.com).